auth0-training/labs-vscode-extension/README.md

 ## Features
 ---
 ## Alternative Root Tenant Authority
-If you are attempting to work on labs for Layer0 based cloud environments, you can tell the extension to use an alternate root tnenant by passing the following environment variables.
+If you are attempting to work on labs for Layer0 based cloud environments, you can tell the extension to use an alternate root tenant by passing the following environment variables.

 - **VSCODE_EXTENSION_ISSUER** - Default:`https://auth0.auth0.com` The root tenant authority to use.
-- **AUTH0_VSCODE_EXTENSION_CLIENT_ID** - Default: `w94YV1qvYFMH2PnmFSIQVxkGJwk0tBGt` The client id that was created specifically for the extension with the altenrative root tenant authority.
+- **AUTH0_VSCODE_EXTENSION_CLIENT_ID** - Default: `w94YV1qvYFMH2PnmFSIQVxkGJwk0tBGt` The client id that was created specifically for the extension with the alternative root tenant authority.
 - **AUTH0_VSCODE_EXTENSION_AUDIENCE** - Default: `https://*.auth0.com/api/v2/` The Management API audience specific to your environment. **Note:** The wild card tenant segment is required.
 This enables the RTA to prompt the user for a specific tenant to authorize.
 ### Contributed Commands
 In addition to the visual features listed below, the Labs extension also contributes the following commands to the command palette: